 - Spousal support or alimony

-Once these factors have been settled, the lawyers of the parties can draw up the written agreement and take it to court.
-The one caveat is that the clients must agree on every single settlement for every issue, or else the dissolution will not be completed.
+Once these issues have been settled, the lawyers for the parties can write the agreement and take it to court, where the agreement then becomes a court order.
+The one caveat is that the clients must agree on every single issue, or else the dissolution will not be completed.

 How Long Does Marriage Dissolution Take?

 Like any other legal process, the time it takes to completely process the dissolution is largely dependent on the involved parties.
-If they can come to a full agreement sooner rather than later, than the dissolution can be finished even earlier than the average six months.
-Once all of the necessary forms, documents, and other aspects of the separation agreement have been met, the court will usually take between 30 to 90 days to make sure everything is in order.
-If there are any shared parenting plans for the children, in regards to child custody or visitation, these will also be discussed prior to the court appearance.
-Usually, only a single court appearance is necessary to finalize the parties' decision.
+The sooner an agreement is reached, the sooner the dissolution can be granted.
+Once all of the necessary forms, documents, and other aspects of the separation agreement have been completed, the law requires that the final hearing take place between 30 to 90 days later.
+Only a single court appearance, often done by remote video or in our office, is necessary to finalize the parties' agreement.

 Advocacy You Can Trust

 Marriage dissolution is appropriate for those people who work can well with their spouses, with help from their legal counsel.
 We at Friedman & Mirman Co., L.P.A. care about your priorities, and we personalize your case to fit your needs.